23 Basic American History Questions Most Americans Get Wrong

 Who invented baseball?

-Correct Answer: Alexander Joy Cartwright, Jr.
+Correct: Alexander Joy Cartwright, Jr

 What was the Wild West really like?

-Correct Answer: C'mon—it was a joke.
+Correct: C'mon—it was a joke

-In a 1784 letter to his daughter, Benjamin Franklin wrote about the new American seal, and the bird—the Bald Eagle—emblazoned on it.
+In a 1784 letter to his daughter, Benjamin Franklin wrote about the new American seal, and the bird emblazoned on it.
 "For my own part I wish the Bald Eagle had not been chosen the Representative of our Country," Franklin wrote.
 "He is a Bird of bad moral Character.
 He does not get his Living honestly.
 You may have seen him perched on some dead Tree near the River, where, too lazy to fish for himself, he watches the Labour of the Fishing Hawk."

 Instead, Franklin had an alternative suggestion: the turkey.
-"For the Truth the Turkey is in Comparison a much more respectable Bird, and withal a true original Native of America… He is besides, though a little vain & silly, a Bird of Courage, and would not hesitate to attack a Grenadier of the British Guards who should presume to invade his Farm Yard with a red Coat on."
+"For the Truth, the Turkey is in Comparison a much more respectable Bird, and withal a true original Native of America… He is besides, though a little vain & silly, a Bird of Courage, and would not hesitate to attack a Grenadier of the British Guards who should presume to invade his Farm Yard with a red Coat on."

-Yeah… He was joking.
+Yeah, he was joking.

 Who was the first President of the United States?

-Sure, good ole Washington is on the dollar bill, and the quarter, and regularly heralded as the country’s very first president.
-And that’s true—to a point: George Washington was the country's first elected president.
+George Washington was the country's first elected president.
 But he was by no means the country's first president.

-During the Revolutionary War, in 1775, Peyton Randolph was the first (and third) President of the Continental Congress.
+During the Revolutionary War, in 1775, Peyton Randolph was the first (and third) president of the Continental Congress.
 In 1783, Thomas Mifflin, an aide to Washington during the war, served as president, and ratified the Treaty of Paris.
-But John Hancock holds the distinction of serving the most time as President of the Continental Congress.
+But John Hancock holds the distinction of serving the most time as president of the Continental Congress.
 Over two separate terms—the fourth and thirteenth—he served more than 1,000 days in the role.